Jaccomando/Predicting-Employee-Attrition/README.md

 ## Future Development Ideas
 1. Build more models, including Decision Tree, Naive Bayes, Boosting Classifiers, and a Neural Network model.
 2. Explore the role gender plays in attrition.
 Gender equality is a very important issue and it would be interesting to delve deeper into this dataset to specifically look at gender.
-3. Explore the role Covid 19 plays in attrition.
+3. Explore the role COVID-19 plays in attrition.
 Once data from 2020 is available it will be critical to analyze it.
 The workforce has changed in so many ways since March 2020 including many more people working remotely.
 How will this impact employee attrition?

 # Summary
 By using CRISP - DM tecniques and machine learning algorithms I create a binary classification model with .99 accuracy and a perfect F-1 Score.
 This model, used alongside an understanding of the business and employee base is helpful in accurately predicting when an employee will voluntarily leave the company.